JohnnyDingYQ/MySite/src/res/md/Technology of This Site.md

 title: "Technology of This Site"
 ---

-In this blog post, I will perform an brief overview of the techniques used in this site and demonstrate my understanding of them.
+In this post, I will give an brief overview of the techniques used in this site and demonstrate my understanding of them.

 ## React & Gatsby

-For a site with multiple pages, repeated HTML content, such as the navigation bar and the page footer, will be written over and over again, wasting time/effort and makes the code not DRY (Don't Repeat Yourself).
+For a site with multiple pages, repeated HTML content, such as the navigation bar and the page footer, will be written over and over again, wasting time/effort and makes the code not **DRY** (Don't Repeat Yourself).
 Moreover, if I want to alter some specific content of the page, it can be tedious to navigate through all the HTML element (DOM tree) to find what I want.
 React is a JavaScript library that uses components to modularize front-end development and handles DOM manipulation so that the developer can focus on website logic.
 Gatsby is built on React to help compile React program into static, super fast static HTML/CSS content, which is what you are seeing right now.

 ## SASS